pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 #### `TableScan`

-`TableScan` is different from `IndexScan` and `CoveringIndexScan`. `TableScan` only scans table data. such a scan we called `TableRangeScan` in the following.
+`TableScan` is different from `IndexScan` and `CoveringIndexScan`. `TableScan` only scans table data.
+Such a scan we called `TableRangeScan` in the following.

 ### Filter Concept

 #### `PushDown Filter`

-The expression passed to COP([TiKV Coprocessor](https://docs.pingcap.com/tidb/v3.0/tikv-overview#tikv-coprocessor) )/TiKV as Selection without triggering a downgrade.
+The expression passed to COP([TiKV Coprocessor](https://docs.pingcap.com/tidb/stable/tikv-overview#tikv-coprocessor))/TiKV as Selection without triggering a downgrade.

 #### `Downgrade Filter`

 `Downgrade Filter` is used after `IndexScan` downgrade.

 The first stage of `IndexScan` which we called `IndexRangeScan` will return the `RowID` that meets the conditions, and then TiSpark will sort and aggregate the returned Row IDs to obtain the region that needs to be scanned in the second stage of `IndexScan`——`TableRowIDScan`.
-After sorting and aggregating we will get the `regionTask` number (The number of `regionTask` is equal to the number of ranges to be scanned by `TableRowIDScan`.
-If the `RowID` returned in the first stage are 1,3,4,5 and 1,3,4 are in the same region and 5 is in another region.
-Since 1 and 3,4 are not contiguous, 1 is `regionTask`, and since 3,4 and 5 are not in a region, 3,4 is a `regionTask` and 5 is another `regionTask`. ).
+After sorting and aggregating we will get the `regionTask` number.
 If the `regionTask` number is bigger than `downgradeThreshold`, The `TableRowIDScan` in the second will be `TableScan`.
-When `Downgrade Filter` is triggered, the `TableRowIDScan` of the second stage of `IndexScan` will change to `TableRangeScan`.
 The `StartKey` of `TableRangeScan` is the minimum `RowID` returned by `IndexRangeScan`, and the `EndKey ` of `TableRangeScan` is the minimum `RowID` returned by `IndexRangeScan`.
 The Filter will become `Downgrade Filter` (`Downgrade Filter` is the same as if the execution plan is `TableScan`'s Filter).

+> **`RegionTask`**
+>
+> For all returned `RowID`, all consecutive `RowID` in a region will be treated as a `RegionTask`.
+>
+> For example like this the `RowID` returned in the first stage are 1,3,4,5 and 1,3,4 are in the same region and 5 is in another region.
+Since 1 and 3,4 are not contiguous, 1 is `RegionTask`, and since 3,4 and 5 are not in a region, 3,4 is a `RegionTask` and 5 is another `RegionTask`.The `RegionTask` number will three.

 #### `Residual Filter`